It was a small plane, a Cessna 406—a bushplane—and the engine was so loud, so roaring and

 vague feeling that he was wrong to keep heading as die plane was heading, a feeling that he might be going off in the wrong direction, but he could not bring himself to stop the engine and fall.

-of textures that are rough to the touch
+rough to the touch

 Pulling until his hands caught at weeds and muck, pulling and screaming until his hands caught at last in grass and brush and he felt his chest on land, felt his face in the